core-wg/transport-indication/draft-amsuess-core-transport-indication.md

 The additional "has-unique-proxy" term is introduced to negate any per-request overhead that would otherwise be introduced in the course of this.

-CoAP also lacks a unified scheme to label a resource in a transport-indepenent way.
+CoAP also lacks a unified scheme to label a resource in a transport-independent way.
 This document does *not* attempt to introduce any new scheme here, or raise a scheme to be the canonical one.
 Instead, each host or application can pick a canonical address for its resources,